-There are lots of ways to splurge on kids' birthday parties in NYC.
-But just because you can spend thousands of dollars celebrating your child's big day doesn't mean you have to.
-During warm months, New York City's plentiful parks and playgrounds bloom with colorful balloons as DIYers throw their own outdoor birthday bashes.
+Savvy DIYers know that during the warmer months, New York City's parks make a stunning backdrop for a birthday bash.
 Granted, this type of party requires more work than booking one of those all-inclusive packages, but you get to control most of the details, including the cost (though sadly not the weather).

-Remember: If you have your heart set on a specific spot, be sure to try to reserve it through the NYC Parks Department.
+Remember: If you have your heart set on a specific spot, try and reserve it through the NYC Parks Department.
 Often arriving early to stake out your space is enough.
 However, if someone else reserves that same place, you may be forced to move.

 Flushing Meadows Corona Park – Corona